UselessGuru/MultiPoolMiner/MultiPoolMiner/README.txt

 	By default MPM will use the values from the command line.
 If you hardcode config values directly in the config file, then these values will override the command line parameters (see Advanced Configuration).

 -Currency [BTC, USD, EUR, GBP, ETH ...]
 	Choose the default currency or currencies your profit stats will be shown in.
+Use commas to separate multiple values.
 	Important: MultiPoolMiner will use the first currency in the list as main currency.
 All profit / earning numbers will be displayed in the main currency.
     Note: Instead af BTC you can also use mBTC (= BTC / 1000).